‘Better Call Saul’ Season 3 Plot Revealed Ahead Of Release Date

-Better Call Saul is returning with season 3 and we have an official release date and it will date on Monday April 10th on AMC with 10 episodes.
-In the second season Slippin’ Jimmy took a big chance by doctoring the Mesa Verde files to help Kim Wexler win back a client she deserves.
-However, Chuck is on to his brother and Jimmy may have to deal with the repercussions for his actions in season 3.
+Better Call Saul is returning with Season 3 and we have an official release date, which will be on Monday, April 10, on AMC with 10 episodes.
+In the second season, Slippin’ Jimmy took a big chance by doctoring the Mesa Verde files to help Kim Wexler win back a client she deserves.
+However, Chuck is on to his brother and Jimmy may have to deal with the repercussions for his actions in Season 3.

-A clip of season 3 of Better Call Saul titled “Crisis Averted” suggest that Jimmy is completely convinced that he has dealt with the Chuck situation, which means that he will be caught by surprise if Chuck decides to act on the recording he has of his brother confessing to something that will certainly get him disbarred from practicing law.
+A clip of Season 3 of Better Call Saul titled “Crisis Averted” suggests that Jimmy is completely convinced that he has dealt with the Chuck situation, which means that he will be caught by surprise if Chuck decides to act on the recording he has of his brother confessing to something that will certainly get him disbarred from practicing law.
 Some fans suggest that this will be the reason he changes his name to Saul Goodman.

-Another teaser for the third season shows Jimmy McGill taking a mugshot, which means that our favorite lawyer has got himself into some legal trouble in season 3 of Better Call Saul.
+Another teaser for the third season shows Jimmy McGill taking a mugshot, which means that our favorite lawyer has got himself into some legal trouble in Season 3 of Better Call Saul.

 This looks like the beginning of a beautiful friendship. #BetterCallSaul #Regram @michaelmando